spritexxx/syslogw/README.md

 Web app
 --------
-The web app to view the logged messages is a work in progress.
-For now you can find them in syslog database (mongodb) under the messages collections.
+To view the web app, fire up a browser and go to: localhost:8080